MarkvHeusden/WiFan/README.md

 # 💨 WiFan

-This manual is made for an IoT schoolproject.
+This manual is made for an IoT school project.
 I've created an IoT fan called WiFan.
-You can controll the fan using an app, a voice assistant, or you can connect it to a weather API to turn on when the temperature rises.
+You can control the fan using an app, a voice assistant, or you can connect it to a weather API to turn on when the temperature rises.
 In this manual I will show you how I connected my fan to an open weather API using a NodeMCU ESP8266.

 ![banner](img/Bannner.png)